- Table of Contents

 What Are Insulation Batts?

-Insulation batts are pre-cut sections of insulation material designed to fit snugly between ceiling joists.
-They are renowned for their effectiveness in providing thermal and acoustic insulation.
+Insulation batts are pre-cut pieces of insulation that fit snugly between ceiling joists.
+They are popular because they do a great job at providing thermal and acoustic insulation.

 Pros and Cons

-• Pros: Easy to install, effective at reducing heat transfer, and available in various materials to suit different needs.
+- Pros: Easy to install, effective at reducing heat transfer, and available in different materials to suit various needs.

 Polyester Batt Insulation